thoughtbot/clearance/README.md

 - `application#url_after_denied_access_when_signed_out`
 - `sessions#url_after_destroy`

 They both default to `sign_in_url`.
-Override this method to change both of their behavior, or override them individually to just change one.
+To change either of these URLs, override the appropriate method in your subclassed controller.

 ### Views